States should stand firm, reject Centre's options on GST compensation cess: Chidambaram

 When the GST was introduced in July 2017, the states were promised a 14-per cent incremental revenue over their last tax receipts in the first five years.
 This was to be done through a levy of a cess or surcharge on luxury and sin goods, but the collections on this count have fallen short with the slowdown of the economy since the last fiscal.

 To make up for this, the Centre has suggested that the states can borrow against future compensation receipts.
-(AGENCIES)
+(PTI)

+States should stand firm, reject Centre’s options on GST compensation cess: Chidambaram

+NEW DELHI, Oct 6: Senior Congress leader P Chidambaram on Tuesday complimented the states that rejected the two options given by the Centre to bridge the gap in the GST compensation cess and asked them to stand firm at the next meeting of the GST council on October 12.